Men who have sex with men

 What is the history of Canada’s blood donation eligibility criteria for MSM?

 Few blood donor criterion are as contentious as the eligibility criteria for men who have sex with men.
 An indefinite deferral for men who have had sex with a man even once since 1977 was instituted in the United States in the early 1980s, before the virus that causes AIDS was identified and when men who have sex with men were noted to be a particularly high-risk group.
 Being solely responsible for Canada’s blood supply at that time, the Canadian Red Cross Society followed suit.
-This criterion was in place until July 2013, when both Canadian Blood Services and Héma-Québec reduced the eligibility criteria from an indefinite deferral to a five year waiting period following sexual contact with another man.
+This criterion was in place until July 2013, when both Canadian Blood Services and Héma-Québec reduced the eligibility criteria from an indefinite deferral to a five year waiting period following sexual contact with other men.
 While this change allowed only a small percentage of MSM to donate blood, it was still significant as it was the first update to Canada’s donor eligibility criteria for MSM since the criteria was implemented more than 35 years ago.
 All changes to screening practices were made after an extensive review of scientific and epidemiologic evidence.
 Equally important was the consultation with high-interest groups, including patient groups representing heavy users of blood and blood products as well as members of lesbian, gay, bisexual, trans and queer (LGBTQ+) community groups.
 Many of these organizations sent letters supporting the policy changes to Health Canada.

 For a more detailed history of the evolution of Canada’s deferral policy for MSM, see Donor deferral policies for men who have sex with men: past, present and future, an article published in the scientific journal Vox Sanguinis in February 2018.